arminc/k8s-platform-lcm/README.md

 ### Todo

+* Specify the location of the config file to load
 * Have a Helm chart search instead of direct access
 * Run as a server with a web UI
 * Have a helm chart to deploy the app into Kubernetes